allantatter/fastrandom/README.md

 # Fastrandom
 ### Made for your fast random needs

-Random-js works by pregenerating an array of random values and later on just calling values from the array.
+Fastranom works by pregenerating an array of random values and later returns values from the array.

 ---------
 ### Usage